 Deploying the sample API and ESP to the cluster

-To deploy our sample gRPC service to the cluster so that clients can use it:
+To deploy the sample gRPC service to the cluster so that clients can use it:

-- Save and edit a copy of the Kubernetes configuration file,
+- Save and open for editing a copy of the grpc-bookstore.yaml deployment manifest file.

 - Start the service: